mayowa-kalejaiye/Moodify/README.md

 ### Visualizations

 The mood history page visualizes mood data using charts.
-It breaks down moods by their frequency and shows them in different colors
+It breaks down moods by their frequency and shows them in different color

-### I don't know why I have it has to be an Open source project, but it's good...right?🫠
+## Edit
+### future explorations: curated/generated playlist based on user's mood